WHY YOGA AND RUNNING?

 Yoga provides a useful time-out from the competitiveness required by running as a sport.
 For the often intense environment of athletics, a yoga practice offers profound benefits: increased body awareness, strength, flexibility, reduced stress, and an ability to coordinate movement with breath.
 Yoga is all about listening to your body at a particular moment, breathing, doing what is best for you and your body right then.
 Rather than paying attention to distractions outside yourself, yoga is a chance to direct attention inward during a specific moment.
 This focus carries over to running itself—letting you actually be more competitive because you’ve taken a moment to let yourself relax, but also because you are generally more attuned to what is going on in your body.
 This skill can clearly help prevent injuries, in addition to the general increase of flexibility and strength that comes with a yoga practice.

-Ann is a 200 hour RYT with Yoga Alliance, certified at the wonderful Yoga H’Om in Pittsburgh, PA.
-She is also a serious runner, who specialized in the 5k/10k while running for the University of Notre Dame.
-Ann earned her Ph.D. in English literature from the University of Virginiain 2014.
+Ann is a 200 hour E-RYT with Yoga Alliance, certified at the wonderful Yoga H’Om in Pittsburgh, PA.
+She is also an elite runner who specialized in the 5k/10k while running for the University of Notre Dame, and has current PRs of 17:27 (5k road, 2018), 35:54 (10k road, 2018), 59:52 (10 mile, 2018), 1:19:31 (half, 2018), and 2:49:17 (marathon, 2018).
+Ann earned her Ph.D. in English literature from the University of Virginia in 2014.
 While in her graduate program, she taught more than 570 yoga classes while continuing to run and race.
-She believes her training and background in English literature helps her communicate more effectively as a yoga teacher.
-Ann is very happy to be able to pursue both a career in academia and her goal of bringing more yoga to the running community!
+She firmly believes her training and background in English literature and writing help her to communicate more effectively as a yoga teacher.
+Ann has always been detail-oriented--this comes through in her dedication to making her yoga classes as beneficial and efficient as possible.